Draft Mode

 Conveyor Belt Optimization

-I worked with a creative director once who was constantly buried.
-Hands-on creative, managing a team, wrangling freelancers, doing the actual doing on top of all the managing.
-No long stretches of strategy time.
-No grand rebrands.
-No offsites where everyone stands around a whiteboard pretending to rethink everything.
+I worked with a creative director once who was buried all the time.
+Hands-on creative, managing a team, wrangling freelancers, doing the doing on top of the managing.
+No strategy time to speak of.
+No rebrand with a countdown clock on it.
+Definitely no offsite where everyone stands around a whiteboard being serious about rethinking everything.

-That moment doesn't show up.
-Especially at a startup.
+Because we're all waiting on the same thing.
+The offsite.
+The blank day on the calendar that never shows up blank.
+Some pause button where the company stops spinning and says okay, let's actually rethink how we work.
+That day isn't coming, especially not at a startup.
 There's just more.
-More work, more requests, more fires, more "quick asks" that eat your afternoon.
-You get pulled onto the conveyor belt whether you signed up for it or not.
+More work, more requests, more fires, more quick asks that eat your whole afternoon.
+You get pulled onto the belt whether you signed up or not.

-Most of the best work I've seen came from people who were already underwater and still gave the work 10% more thought than they technically had time for.
-Who asked one better question in the brief.
-Who pushed back on a lazy headline and then moved on to the next fire before anyone could turn it into a meeting.
+Most of the good work I've seen came from people already underwater who gave it 10% more thought than they had time for.
+Asked one better question in the brief.
+Pushed back on a lazy headline and moved on before anyone could make it a whole meeting.

-That's the real point: things get better because someone keeps nudging them forward while the conveyor belt is moving — not because the belt finally stops.
+But that's the real point: things get better because someone keeps nudging them forward while the belt is moving.
+Not because it stops.

 #writing